baozi929/Notes/kubernetes/KCNA/KCNA.md

       + ```bash
         # Rolling update "www" containers of "frontend" deployment, updating the image
         kubectl set image deployment/frontend www=image:v2
+        # Alternatively, you can edit the Deployment and change .spec.template.spec.containers[0].image from image:v1 to nginx:v2
+        kubectl edit deployment/nginx-deployment
         # Check the history of deployments including the revision
         kubectl rollout history deployment/frontend
         # Rollback to the previous deployment